SUSE Annual Conference

 Workshops:

-We’re thrilled to offer a diverse range of workshops designed to inspire, challenge and equip you with new skills and perspectives.
+We were thrilled to offer a diverse range of workshops designed to inspire, challenge and equip delegates with new skills and perspectives.

-There will be 9 workshops available during the Conference.
-Each delegate can choose 3 to attend.
+There were 9 workshops available during the Conference.
+Each delegate could choose 3 to attend.

 • The University of Strathclyde